le-harivansh/nestradamus/README.md

 2. Register the environment variables in `environment.d.ts`.
 3. Create a `<module>.config.ts` configuration file in the module (see `src/_application/application.config.ts` for reference).
 4. Register the configuration from the newly created configuration file in the module (using `ConfigModule::forFeature`).
-5. Register the configuration types in `src/_application/_configuration/service/configuration.service.ts` (for proper typing).
+5. Register the configuration types in `src/_application/_configuration/type.ts`.

 ### Retrieving configuration values